Improving Pretraining Data Using Perplexity Correlations: Methods

 Both \citeauthor{plan2016high} and \citeauthor{chen2017robust} provide moment-matching style estimators that consistently recover $\bm{\thstar}$ in high-dimensional, sparse settings.
 However, we found that both estimators directly use the values of $x$, and this resulted in brittle estimates due to outliers in language model log-likelihoods.
 While outlier removal is one possibility, we found that a simpler approach was to robustify the estimator of \citet{chen2017robust} to outliers in $x$.

 Recall that our estimate $\bm{\gamma}$ is a U-statistic, defined as pairwise sums of

-for any $1 \leq i,j \leq N$ (where $i \neq j$), where $\Phi$ is the empirical CDF of the $\mathbf{x}$ values.
-This estimate is significantly less sensitive to outliers than that of \citet{chen2017robust}, as the empirical CDF is bounded between zero and one, and no single model can make the estimator degenerate.
+for any $1 \leq i,j \leq N$ (where $i \neq j$), where $\Phi$ is the empirical CDF (effectively, normalized ranks) of the $\mathbf{x}$ values.
+This estimate is significantly less sensitive to outliers than that of \citet{chen2017robust}, as the empirical CDF is bounded between zero and one.

 We study this estimate theoretically in the Gaussian setting, where we consider the asymptotically equivalent estimator with $\Phi$ as the CDF of the standard Gaussian.
 In this case, we can show that this modified estimator is also consistent in recovering $\bm{\thstar}$. \begin{restatable}{theorem}{estimator} When $\epsilon \sim \mathcal{N}(0,\sigma^2)$, we have: